rubik/hydroconf/README.md

-The [config-rs] library is a great building block, but it does not provide a default mechanism to load configuration and merge secrets, while keeping the different environment separated.
+The [config-rs] library is a great building block, but it does not provide a default mechanism to load configuration and merge secrets, while keeping the different environments separated.
 Hydroconf fills this gap.

 [config-rs]: https://github.com/mehcode/config-rs
 [dynaconf]: https://github.com/rochacbruno/dynaconf